Leonardo-1107/autoMPM/Bayesian_main/README.md

 ### 4. Check the result in Bayesian_main/run
 ```
-The result will be stored as .md files
+The result will be stored as .md files.
+It may take about 5 seconds for each optimization step on the given dataset, depending on your computer’s CPU speed.
 ```

 ## II.
 Code Files